Learn

 Very few moles are skin cancers.

-In general, a spot or lump on the skin is either a benign lesion (e.g. mole, skin tag, freckle) or a skin cancer from the time it first appears.
-Common moles and other non-cancer skin lesions don’t usually turn into skin cancers.
+Generally, a spot or lump on the skin is either a benign lesion (e.g. mole, skin tag, freckle) or a skin cancer from the time it first appears.
+Common moles and other non-cancer skin lesions don’t usually become skin cancers.
 One exception to this is solar keratoses (actinic keratoses), which sometimes progress to squamous cell skin cancer.

 Malignant vs. benign moles